core1024/LATE/README.md

 Hold [Left] while pressing [A] in the menu for reset.
 That way you can reset the current game state to start a new game (in the pause menu) or even reset the whole game data for the current mode (in the main menu), including high scores and any game state.

+If you don't own Arduboy you can still build and play the game online [here](https://felipemanga.github.io/ProjectABE/?url=https://github.com/core1024/LATE) thaks to Project ABE.

 ## Modes:
  * **Blocks Arcade** - Tetris clone.
 Graphics inspied by the Gameboy version.
 Gameplay features ghost piece, wall kicks and lock delay.
     ### Fetures